 For the budget and solo backpackers – We stayed at the Six Degrees hostel in central Jakarta and had a great experience!
 Very friendly staff, delicious free breakfast and a rooftop bar.
 The hostel is closely located to one of the train stations and has many restaurants in the area.
 Check Six Degrees hostel out here or find more hostels in Jakarta here on Hostelworld.com!

 For any type of traveler – We highly recommend using AirBnB everywhere in this world.
-We have used AirBnB for booking studio’s and rooms in Malaysia, New Zealand, Indonesia and Vietnam and have never been disappointed.
+We have used AirBnB for booking studio’s and rooms in Malaysia, New Zealand and Indonesia and have never been disappointed.
 AirBnB has a large offer of accommodation, from budget to luxury, in any city or town, you will find something to your liking and often at a much lower price then a hotel with the same facilites.
-To make it even better, sign up here now for AirBnB and receive a 30$ credit for a future booking!